 We passed through places with names like Shamrock, stopped to take a photo of Whelan Road (spelled Whalen on one sign and Whelan on the other), and skirted the two places where our 19th century Whelan family homesteads are located on our way to Ottawa, Canada’s capital city.

 Ottawa’s colourful past includes plenty of green

-Exactly on schedule we pulled into the impressive drive of the Fairmont Chateau Laurier.
+Exactly on schedule we pulled into the impressive drive of the luxurious Fairmont Chateau Laurier hotel.
 This is the pre-eminent hotel of Ottawa, an historic site in its own right, ideally located on a bluff overlooking the Rideau Canal and the Ottawa River, and with a million-dollar view of the magnificent Parliament Buildings.
-We loved the elegant wood-paneled lobby, our spacious room with iconic view of Parliament Hill and Gold Room service that included a separate check-in and lounge.
+We loved the elegant wood-panelled lobby, our spacious room with iconic view of Parliament Hill and Gold Room service that included a separate check-in and lounge.

 On a fun and entertaining iPad tour of the hotel, we learned that builder Charles Hays hired designers and architects to model it after chateaus he had seen in the Loire Valley, France; and that it was named after Canadian Prime Minister Wilfred Laurier, who was present at the 1912 opening ceremonies — delayed by two months because Hays went down with the Titanic.